BavariaBlue/samm/Supporting Resources/v1.5/MarkDown/Draft/SAMM-1.5-LCS-General.md

 **Security Testing** involves testing the organization’s software in its runtime environment, in order to both discover vulnerabilities, and establish a minimum standard for software releases.

-**Lifecycle Security Testing** involves implementation of penetration testing in the .
+**Lifecycle Security Testing** involves execution and examination of penetration testing including a  .

 …_more on page 14_